scottfr/SystemsBook/Applied/applied.md

 # Applied Understanding

-This chapter will present a number of models on different subjects offered by the sponsors of Beyond Connecting the Dots
+This chapter will present a number of models on different subjects offered primarily by the sponsors of Beyond Connecting the Dots.

 ## Systemic Strategy ##

 As we think about the problems we face today it becomes readily evident that the majority of these problems are the direct result of yesterday’s solutions.
 If we desire to enable a better tomorrow, the foundation of that tomorrow must be the development of a viable approach for dealing with situations.
 We need an approach which actually addresses the situation while minimizing the likelihood of making the situation worse or creating new problems that we will have to address in the future.
 The foundation of this approach, as with all real progress, is learning.
-This paper presents a model for the requisite learning.
+The next two models present a basis for the requisite learning.

 ### Background ###

 Over the years numerous new approaches to problem solving have been developed and promoted.
 Some of these were turned into fads and readily adopted by many.
 The fads were not well founded and in time proved not to deliver the expected results.
 When the expected results were not delivered the fads were discarded in favor of the next fad.
-As Michael McGill points out [@McGill:1991vv], the real difficulty lies in a flawed mental model under which both the promoters and the adopters operate.
+As Michael McGill [1991] {cite: McGill, M. 1991.
+American Business and the Quick Fix.
+Henry Holt & Co. http://www.amazon.com/American-Business-Quick-Michael-McGill/dp/0805015477/}  points out, the real difficulty lies in a flawed mental model under which both the promoters and the adopters operate.
 That flawed mental model being their belief that there should exist a quick fix.

 In contrast, well grounded and proven approaches to problem solving have not been widely adopted.
 Those with flawed mental models consider the proven approaches to be too complicated or time consuming.
-The quest for the ever elusive quick fix condemns us to repeatedly solving the new problems created by the quick fix.
-This is the type of result expected from operating with flawed mental models [@Senge:1994uw].
-We must realize the quick fix is a mirage and invest the time to learn the proven methods and create sound solutions.
+The quest for the ever elusive quick fix condemns us to endlessly solving the new problems created by the quick fix.
+This is the type of result expected from operating with flawed mental models [Senge, 2006] {cite: Senge, P. 1994.
+The Fifth Discipline: The Art & Practice of the Learning Organization.
+Crown Business. http://www.amazon.com/Fifth-Discipline-Practice-Organization-ebook/dp/B000SEIFKK/} We must realize the quick fix is a mirage and invest the time to learn proven methods and create sound solutions.

 ### Creating the Future ###